Christoph16478/iq/iq_python.md

 __To append the content in the files, we can use the append mode (a):__

-For text files, the mode would be ‘at’
+For text files, the mode would be 'at'
-For binary files, it would be ‘ab’
+For binary files, it would be 'ab'

 ----

-**What do file-related modules in Python do?
+## **What do file-related modules in Python do?
 Can you name some file-related modules in Python?**

 Python comes with some file-related modules that have functions to manipulate text files and binary files in a file system.
 These modules can be used to create text or binary files, update their content, copy, delete, and more.

 Some file-related modules are os, os.path, and shutil.os.
 The os.path module has functions to access the file system, while the shutil.os module can be used to copy or delete files.

 ----

-**Explain the use of the 'with' statement and its syntax?**
+## **Explain the use of the 'with' statement and its syntax?**

 In Python, using the `with` statement, we can open a file and close it as soon as the block of code, where with is used, exits.
 In this way, we can opt for not using the close() method.